Elimination of Hepatitis C in a Prison Setting

 During and following treatment, patients reported improved physical and mental health, including increased energy levels, better physiological wellbeing and a more optimistic outlook on the future.
 Long-term benefits included significantly reducing the risk of further liver scarring, which can lead to cirrhosis, hepatocellular carcinoma and death.
 Since HCV was eliminated in the facility, no new infections or reinfections have been identified.
-JH&FMHN has begun to identify similar-sized centres in the NSW custodial and forensic mental health network and will work with relevant stakeholders to replicate the model and increase scalability as funding becomes available.
+Since this project was completed JH&FMHN has now replicated the approach at a further 12 suitably sized NSW correctional centres (see table 1).

 - 2017 NSW Health Awards winner of the Keeping People Healthy category | View a poster from the 2017 NSW Health Innovation Symposium

 - Thorough planning, consultation and appropriate buy-in at all levels was vital to the success of the project.

 - The time taken to follow up results should not be underestimated.

 - Incidental findings can be significant, such as identification of other blood-borne viruses and sexually transmissible infections unrelated to HCV, which may not have been picked up otherwise, demonstrating the importance of broad screening.